shravanngoswamii/mlg-blog/_posts/2024-01-20-flow-matching.md

 Of course, this requires knowledge of a *valid* $u(t, x)$, and if we already have access to $u_t$, there's no point in learning an approximation $u_{\theta}(t, x)$ in the first place!
 But as we will see in the next section, we can leverage this formulation to construct a useful target for $u_{\theta}(t, x)$ witout having to compute explicitly $u(t, x)$.

-This is where *Conditional* Flow Matching (CMF) comes to the rescue.
+This is where *Conditional* Flow Matching (CFM) comes to the rescue.

 <details markdown="1" class="my-info my-box" open="true">
 <summary>